Mhmod-Mhmd/PowerBI_waste-free-plante-Dashboard/README.md

-# PowerBI_waste-free-plante-Dashboard
+# PowerBI_waste-Food in USA -Dashboard
-provides Dashboard on how much food is going uneaten in the United States.
+provides Dashboard on how much food is going uneaten in the United States, problems and solutions

 ## Data Set :